 Watch the Video-Game Sequence From 'Never Say Never Again'

 Schwartzman chalked it up to issues with a two-team shooting schedule, but the truth was much smaller scale.
 Never Say Never Again was gradually deteriorating because he couldn't get along with Connery.
-A writer on the set said it got to the point where the producer would leave the room when his star entered.
+A writer on the set said it got to the point where the producer would leave the room when Connery entered.